 Effective Strategies for Dealing with Coaching Burnout

 Coaching is one of those professions where passion for the job is a key ingredient.
-However, over time the ups and downs of the season can make us question that passion.
-While this is normal, fluctuations in these feelings can manifest into the larger problem of coaching burnout.
+However, over time, the ups and downs of the season can make us question that passion.
+While this response is normal, fluctuations in these feelings can manifest into the larger problem of coaching burnout.

 What is Burnout?

 Burnout is a general term that relates to the following symptoms:

 - Lack of connection to job or responsibilities

 Some people typically exhibit only a few of these symptoms of burnout.
 While we all experience ups and downs during a season, the difference with burnout is that the symptoms build until there is an overwhelming sense of being an ineffective coach.
 It is important to recognize these symptoms of burnout and find strategies to effectively manage the situation.

 - Monitor Yourself: Listen to your body and your emotions.
 If you are feeling overtired or fatigued, know that you need to find some time to relax or recharge.
 Also, if you are noticing that your emotions are uncharacteristic (e.g., snapping at others, mood swings), recognize that this reaction could be a sign of burnout.

 - Take a Break: While taking a break may seem like an impossible task sometimes, it is vital!
 As a coach, taking short breaks from the office or a half-day away from work is essential for one’s well-being.
 Offseason time spent with family and friends is important in helping you renew for the next year as well.